-Legal base is the general Spatial Planning Act ("Raumordnungsgesetz" / ROG) which was made applicable to the EEZ in 2004.
+The general Spatial Planning Act ("Raumordnungsgesetz" / ROG) was made applicable to the EEZ in 2004.
 Currently the Federal Ministry of the Interior, Building and Community (BMI) is responsible for setting up Maritime Spatial Plans in the German Exclusive Economic Zone (EEZ) - in the framework of UNCLOS.